stankur/shapeshifter/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
+We're implementing an AI-generated summary feature for the document editor.
+This feature will allow users to generate summaries of their content using Claude 3.7 via OpenRouter, with the results streaming back to the UI in real-time.

+## Implementation Approach
+We're breaking this down into multiple phases:

+### Phase 1: Create a Streaming Mock Endpoint
+- Create a new API endpoint in SvelteKit that simulates streaming responses
+- Implement a mock response that sends chunks of text with delays to mimic LLM streaming
+- Ensure proper content-type and headers for streaming
+- Test the streaming functionality without external dependencies

+### Phase 2: Add Generate Button to Summary Panel
+- Update the SummaryContainer component with a "Generate Summary" button
+- Implement click handler to call the streaming endpoint
+- Create a function to consume the streaming response
+- Update the summary content incrementally as chunks arrive
+- Handle loading states, errors, and completion

+## Technical Details
+- The summary feature will build on the existing summary functionality in the Write mode
+- Currently, summaries are manually written by users in the summary section
+- We'll add the ability to generate these summaries automatically
+- The streaming approach will provide immediate feedback to users as the summary is being generated

+## Integration Points
+- The SummaryContainer component in `src/lib/view/collection/section/write/SummaryContainer.svelte`
+- The Write component in `src/lib/view/collection/section/write/Write.svelte`
+- The document model's summary array in each section

+## Previous Work Context
-We're implementing a path-based component access pattern to replace the two-way binding approach.
-This change addresses issues with deeply nested objects, where two-way binding creates friction when accessing state from adjacent components.
+We previously implemented a path-based component access pattern to replace the two-way binding approach.
+This change addressed issues with deeply nested objects, where two-way binding created friction when accessing state from adjacent components.
 The new approach uses a centralized global reactive state accessed through paths.

-## Implementation Approach
 1. Enhanced DocumentManipulator
    - Created a centralized document state accessible via paths
    - Implemented `getByPath` function to access nodes by path